 Need /give commands for items beyond armor?
 Our Minecraft /Give Command Generator covers every item in the game with full NBT support for Java Edition.

-However, most online armor trim command generators — including the one on this page — output Java Edition syntax.
-Bedrock uses a different command format that doesn't support the same NBT component structure.
+However, most online armor trim command generators, including the one on this page, output Java Edition syntax.
+Bedrock uses a different command format that does not support the same NBT component structure.

-If you're on Bedrock, the best approach is to use the generator above to plan your combinations visually, then apply them in-game at a Smithing Table.
+If you are on Bedrock, the best approach is to use the generator above to plan your combinations visually, then apply them in-game at a smithing table.

-No. Vanilla Minecraft only supports the 11 preset material colours listed above.
+No. Vanilla Minecraft only supports the 11 preset material colours listed above: Iron, Copper, Gold, Lapis Lazuli, Emerald, Diamond, Redstone, Amethyst, Quartz, Netherite, and Resin (added in 1.21.4).
 You cannot input a custom hex colour code for trim overlays.
 Custom colours require data packs or mods.

 Silence, at just a 1.2% drop rate from ancient city chests.
 Ancient cities are already dangerous thanks to the Warden, making this template one of the hardest items to find in the entire game.